eastmaels/steemblog.github.io/_posts/account/itchyfeetdonica/2019-06-18_279-chicken-pastilla-or.md

 ![11A67ED3-45A9-4974-8094-E2680640CDFA.jpeg](https://cdn.steemitimages.com/DQmcCg7rm9obXR4DmUjT8TF48HQd2aMcy4vZpDwGE4EqrNk/11A67ED3-45A9-4974-8094-E2680640CDFA.jpeg)

 ##
 Hey everyone, have you tried pastilla?
 Right, it’s that pie in my plate here!
-I tried a couple of different pastillas in Morocco, and this one was served in a cafe restaurant near the popular Jardin Majorelle in Marrakech.
-The food photo is my entry to Qurator’s Tasty Tuesday competition.
+I tried a couple of different pastillas in Morocco, and this one was served in a snack & juice bar called Kaowa in Marrakech.
+The place is located right opposite  the popular garden - Yves Sant Laurent's Jardin Majorelle.

+This cozy and contemporary space is designed by renowned architect Imaad Rahmouni.
+Except for serving a wide range of fresh meals and soft drinks, it's attached to a retail store that sells beautiful artworks.
+The staff here are warm and friendly, and the prices are quite reasonable considering its great location.

 ##
 ![0B5327E4-B96B-4452-84DF-DAE7401943FA.jpeg](https://cdn.steemitimages.com/DQmYayYjMbSp7CCUkK4qNSkeKvWfWYTH27zkkGC6YXN2Jd2/0B5327E4-B96B-4452-84DF-DAE7401943FA.jpeg)

 ##
+I ordered a pastilla dish for my lunch.
 Pastilla is a traditional Moroccan pastry that are also commonly found in other countries of the Maghreb.

 This type of pie with a sugared crust is of Andalusian origin, typically filled with spiced pigeon meat and apricots.
 However, most of the pastillas I tried had chicken meat inside, like this one in my photo.
 They are usually pretty sweet.
 I personally preferred those more savory ones with seafood inside.